gmullin3/Tabletop-Sim/README.md

     --num_episodes 50
 ```

-To can add the flag ``--onscreen_render`` to see real-time rendering.
+You can add the flag ``--onscreen_render`` to see real-time rendering.

-To visualize the episode after it is collected, run
+To visualize the episode after collection, run
 ```
     cd scripts
     python3 visualize_episodes.py --dataset_dir <data save dir> --episode_idx 0